-Citizenship To qualify for federal financial aid, a student must be a United States citizen or a person in the United States for other than temporary purposes and intending to become a permanent resident.
+Citizenship To qualify for federal financial aid, a student must be a United States citizen or a permanent resident.
 International students are not eligible to receive federal aid.

 The following five programs of student assistance are supported by the U. S. Department of Education and are available to Loma Linda University students who meet the federal eligibility requirements: